-We added to this figure recent observational estimates of ρ from a number of galaxy surveys.
-Around redshift 0.1 we show data from Baldry et al. (2012) (GAMA survey), Li & White (2009) (SDSS), Gilbank et al. (2010b) (Stripe82 - SDSS) and Moustakas et al. (2013) (PRIMUS).
-The values agree to within $0.55 \times 10^8 \,\mathrm{M{\odot} cMpc^{-3}}$, which is better than 0.1 dex.
-The Moustakas et al. (2013) data set extends to redshift 1, providing an estimate for ρ for galaxies with masses greater than $10^{9.5}$ M{\odot}.
-Note, however, that above redshift 0.725 the Moustakas et al. (2013) measurements of ρ are a lower limit as they only include galaxies with stellar masses of 10^{10} M ${\odot}$ or above.
+redshift one, providing an estimate for ρ for galaxies with masses greater than $10^{9.5}$ M{\odot}.
+Note, however, that above redshift 0.725 the Moustakas et al. (2013) measurements of ρ are a lower limit as they only include galaxies with stellar masses of 10^{10} M{\odot} or above.
 Ilbert et al. (2013) and Muzzin et al. (2013) estimate ρ from redshifts 0.2 to 4 from the ULTRAVISTA survey.
-These two data sets use the same observations but apply different signal-tonoise limits and analyses to infer stellar masses resulting in slightly different results.
-We include both studies in the figure to assess the intrinsic systematics in the interpretation of the data.
-Both data sets extrapolate the observations to 10^8 M{\odot} to estimate a 'total' stellar mass density.
+These two data sets use the same observations but apply different signal-to-noise limits and analyses to infer stellar masses resulting in slightly different results.
+We include both studies in the figure to asses the intrinsic systematics in the interpretation of the data.
+Both data sets extrapolate the observations to $10^8 M{\odot}$ to estimate a 'total' stellar mass density.
 The data sets are consistent within the estimated error bars up to redshift 3.
 Above redshift 3 they differ, primarily because of the strong dependence of ρ on how the extrapolation below the mass completeness limit of the survey is performed.
-The estimated ρ from observed galaxies can be compared to the extrapolated ρ for both data sets by comparing the filled and open symbols in Fig. 1.
-Tomczak et al. (2014) estimate stellar mass densities between redshifts 0.5 and 2.5 from the zFOURGE survey.
+The estimated ρ from observed galaxies can be compared to the extrapolated ρ for both data sets by comparing the filled and open symbols in Figure 1.
+Tomczak et al. (2014) estimate stellar mass densities between redshifts 0.5 and 2.5 from the ZFOURGE survey.
 The mass completeness limits for this survey are below $10^{9.5}$ M{\odot} at all redshifts, probing lower masses than other data sets at the same redshifts.
 For this data set no extrapolation is carried out in estimating ρ .
-In the simulations, galaxies with masses below 109 M{\odot} contribute only 12 per cent to the stellar mass density at redshift 2 and their contribution decreases with decreasing redshift due to the flattening of the GSMF (see Section 3.2).
+In the simulations, galaxies with masses below $10^9 M{\odot}$ contribute only 12% to the stellar mass density at redshift 2 and their contribution decreases with decreasing redshift due to the flattening of the GSMF (see Section 3.2).